Welcome to the official web site of Anita Brown, Composer & Teaching Artist. Please browse MUSIC for new clips, and PRODUCTS.

 ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~

 As a certified, veteran music educator, Ms. Brown's educational materials have been designed to help foster strong foundations and good habits for young musicians both in school music programs and private study.
-Over the past twenty years Anita has become a specialist in starting young students on the piano and most bands instruments.
+With a long-time focus on beginners, Anita has become a specialist in starting young students on the piano and most bands instruments.
 She has had great success starting children as young as four at the piano.

-With her extensive experience as a band director to children of all ages she has become expert at starting children with good posture, breathing and embouchure formation.
-While she often brings her students through middle school and into high school, her practice is to connect more dedicated and accomplished students with fine players at an appropriate time.
+With her extensive experience as a band director to children of all ages she has become expert at starting children with good posture, breathing and embouchure formation, often bringing her students through middle school and into high school.

 As a result of her work with so many children over the years Brown was inspired to create The Music Student's Companion.
 This consumable workbook is a management system designed to assist private teachers and parents in supporting students' progress by providing a central place for assignments, logging practice time, learning about the figures in musical notation, drawing characters and eventually leads young and novice students through the process of composition.
-If you are a private teacher or a parent who values private music study for your children, please feel free to e-mail your request for promotional materials about this book.
+More information can be found on the PRODUCTS page.

-The Composer Residency Project is Anita's original curriculum design to work in conjunction with secondary school instrumental music programs.
+The Composer Residency Project is an original curriculum designed to work in conjunction with secondary school instrumental music programs.
 It was successfully piloted with two middle school bands in White Plains, NY with great excitement.
-A subsequent edition subtitled Let's Compose! is geared toward elementary school recorder/flutophone classes.
+A simplified edition subtitled Let's Compose! is geared toward elementary school recorder/flutophone classes.

 Visit the Photo Gallery see some photos of a residency at an elementary school in New Jersey.
 Both editions offer optional lessons which may be implemented prior to or following the scheduled residency period.
 In addition to the obvious goal of composing new music, these programs also offer the teacher optional lesson plans in active listening (a.k.a., listening while engaging the imagination), the concepts relating to intellectual property and copyright law.